begeric/TQL-scalameta/README.md

 Combinatorial Query/Transformation language for Traversable data structures in Scala and in particular [scala.meta](http://scalameta.org) Trees.

-The library comprise a set of combinators that you can compose in order to traverse or transform your data structures.
+The library comprises a set of combinators that you can compose in order to traverse or transform your data structures.
+For more information about its inner workings or an exhaustive list of combinators, please take a look at the [Wiki](https://github.com/begeric/TQL-scalameta/wiki).

 ### Examples
 Get all different variable names in a scala.meta AST